-- Special assessment revenues increased as the District levied two operation and maintenance assessments for the TLID #1 totaling \$50,543 during the year ended June 30, 2019. - Capital assessments increased as the District formed ID #3 and collected capital assessments totaling \$118,687 during the year ended June 30, 2019. - Property tax revenues have increased primarily due to an increase in assessed values of properties during the year related to more positive economic conditions. - The District sold 100 acre ft. and 400 acre ft. of water to the City of Lodi for the years ended June 30, 2019 and 2018, respectively.
-As a result, there was a decrease in water sales from the previous year. - Reimbursement from the previous year revenues increased as the District received greater reimbursements from the East Bay Municipal Utility District (EBMUD) for expenditures incurred during the year related to the Demonstration Recharge, Extraction, and Aquifer Management (DREAM) Project.
+- Special assessment revenues decreased as the District levied two operation and maintenance assessments for the TLID #1 totaling \$50,543 during the year ended June 30, 2019, while not levying an operation and maintenance assessment during fiscal year end June 30, 2020. - Property tax revenues have increased primarily due to an increase in assessed values of properties during the year. - Reimbursement from the previous year revenues decreased as the District received greater reimbursements during the fiscal year ended June 30, 2019 from the East Bay Municipal Utility District (EBMUD) for expenditures incurred during the year related to the Demonstration Recharge, Extraction, and Aquifer Management (DREAM) Project.